 In severe cases where hand, wrist, and elbow function have been greatly diminished, a wrist immobilizer brace may be recommended instead of the counter-force brace.

 This would allow you to have some hand function but would prevent you from using your wrist.
-Immobilizing your wrist would allow the target muscles that are inflamed at the elbow a chance to rest and heal.
+Immobilizing your wrist would allow the target muscles inflamed at the elbow a chance to rest and heal.

 If you want to learn more about the elbow, you can watch this video.